Fish and Wildlife Service, Interior.

 Governments may periodically enforce mining bans in sensitive areas, and have done so in Tibet, but in general it is difficult to control illegal miners over extensive areas of remote lands with poor road access.
 Tibet has reserves of many other valuable minerals, among them uranium, copper, and cesium, and mining of these minerals may also impact Tibetan antelope habitat and lead to poaching.

-Therefore, based on the best available information, we find that the Tibetan antelope is in danger of extinction throughout all or a significant portion of its range from overutilization for commercial, recreational, scientific, or educational purposes.
+Therefore, based on the best available information, we find that the Tibetan antelope is in danger of extinction throughout all or a significant portion of its range from overutilization for Start Printed Page 15626commercial, recreational, scientific, or educational purposes.

 C. Disease or Predation

 Schaller (1998) has documented Tibetan antelope mortality caused by disease and predators such as the wolf (Canis lupus), snow leopard (Uncia uncia), lynx (Lynx lynx), brown bear (Ursus arctos), and domestic dog (Canis familiaris).
 He suggested that wolf predation may at one time have been a substantial mortality factor for Tibetan antelope, particularly on the calving grounds.
 At the present time, neither disease nor predation is considered to significantly threaten or endanger the species in any portion of its range.
 However, one or both of these factors may become more significant as populations decline and become increasingly fragmented because of other mortality factors.
 Therefore, based on the best available information, we find that the Tibetan antelope does not appear to be in danger of extinction within the foreseeable future from disease or predation.